AmitJoki/contextprovider/README.md

 ## Motivation

-I am learning Go and I came across this [blog post](https://faiface.github.io/post/context-should-go-away-go2/).
+While learning Go, I came across this [blog post](https://faiface.github.io/post/context-should-go-away-go2/).

 1. Contexts are pervasive and require changes to function signature.
 2. Functions that do not care about a context still has to change its signature just so it can drill that context down another level.
 3. There's boilerplate involved in getting type-safe data back.

-I prefer learning by doing and thought to myself if the above pain points can be solved by a package and thus contextprovider was born.
+I prefer learning by doing and wondered if the above pain points can be solved by a package and thus contextprovider was born.
 This is purely academic and may look like magic because it is.
 It uses `reflect` and `runtime` packages under the hood which adds a performance overhead.
 I do not have any production grade experience in writing Go so use the package at your own risk.

 ## Provider and Receiver